2kyungha/2kyungha.github.io/about.md

 last_modified_at: "2021-05-20 10:19:00 +0900"
 ---

-Ph.D. candidate at Yonsei University and member of Building Informatics Group (supervisor: Dr. Ghang LEE) [BIG](http://big.yonsei.ac.kr/people.php)
+Ph.D. candidate at Yonsei University and member of Building Informatics Group(supervisor: Dr. Ghang LEE)[BIG](http://big.yonsei.ac.kr/people.php)
 Proactive researcher with a focus on BIM case-based knowledge management, BIM adoption and collaboration in construction industry.
 Actively presented papers at academic conferences including introduction Korea BIM adoption and implementation.
-Prior to entering Ph.D. course, worked for three years as a researcher for the Department of Policy on Super high-rise building regulations at the Korea Research Institute for Construction Policy (RICON).
+Prior to entering Ph.D. course, worked for three years as a researcher for the Department of Policy on Super high-rise building regulations at the Korea Research Institute for Construction Policy [RICON](http://www.ricon.re.kr/).
 Main duties involved researching how to improve the approvals system and performance-based system for super high-rise building regulations.

 ## Experience (Research Project, Presentation, Honor & Award, Language)